Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-3.md

+---
+layout: section
+---

 # Pioneers of Practice

 <!--
 - Now let's take a look at some of the people who have made significant contributions in their field by putting their and others ideas into practice and building things that have had a lasting impact on us.
+- Speaking of having more women in tech...
 -->

 ---